SergeiGolos/Angular/RoutingEvents/README.md

 The routing implementation for angular is robust, but for smaller application can result in decent amount of ceremony code.
 To simplify the process in smaller projects Routing Events brings routing events directly to the controller.
 Importing the RoutingEvent module enable injecting the reRouter object into a controller.

-Important note: Currently, the RoutingEvents module utilize a dummy <ng-view></ng-view> section.
-A hidden div is rendered to it, future versions will remove this dependency.

 How Does it Work? ([e.g.](https://github.com/SergeiGolos/Angular/blob/master/RoutingEvents/sample.html))
 -----------------